john-h-kastner/regex-complement-prolog/regex.md

 ```

 The final step in parsing is handling the end of the input string.
 When there
-are no more characters available, we examine the stack to determine if there if
+are no more characters available, we examine the stack to determine if
-it contains a single regex .
-When this is the case, that expression is the final
+it contains a single regex, in which case that is the final parsed expression.
-parsed expression.
 If there is more than one regular expression on the stack,
-then the input string was not a well formed postfix regular expression, so the predicate
+then the input string was not a well formed postfix regular expression,
-fails.
+so the predicate fails.

 ```{.prolog file=regex.pl}
 parse_regex([R],R) --> \+ [_].